 In addition, Valentin Rodriguez has an extensive civil practice, having represented plaintiffs and defendants alike in all sorts of matters, relating to discrimination cases, civil rights, contract disputes, and the like.
 He has achieved significant jury verdicts in civil cases involving civil rights violations.
 Settlements have also resulted in significant federal civil rights cases involving the Americans With Disabilities Act, Title VII (sex discrimination), the Whistleblower Act, the Fair Labor Standards Act, and race discrimination.

-Val Rodriguez has also defended small businesses, churches, and other organizations in contractual disputes, and has defended individuals in claims ranging from contract disputes to fraud and other commercial litigation.
+Val Rodriguez has also defended small businesses, large companies, churches, and other organizations in contractual disputes, and has defended individuals in claims ranging from contract disputes to fraud and other commercial litigation.
 A significant portion of his practice is dedicated to civil cases, and in particular, resolving construction issues.

 In particular, Val Rodriguez is known for his civil rights cases that have changed the laws in Florida.
 For example, he was able to successfully challenge a state and federal law requiring CDL license holders to speak English.
 He was able to overturn loitering ordinances in Riviera Beach, Florida.

 For example, in April 2013, Val Rodriguez defended a small sports pub and its owners, who were sued for alleged negligence when one patron assaulted another.
 After a four day trial and 40 minutes of deliberation, Val Rodriguez convinced the jury that the sports pub could not be liable for random acts of third parties who assault patrons.
 The Plaintiff had sought over $400,000 in damages.